evgeny-m/MoCapDataset/README.md

 Parts 1 and 2 share a common sequence of class numbers.
 Part 1 classes are numbered 1 through 10, and Part 2 classes are numbered 11 through 28. </br>
 Part 3 classes can be combined into larger classes for classification: using a screwdriver (original classes 2 and 3), using a ring spanner (box wrench) (original classes 4 and 5), using a hex key (original classes 6 and 7), using a clamp (original classes 8 and 9), and cutting with a hacksaw (original classes 11 and 12).
 </br></br>

+## Code
+The <i>Сode</i> directory contains Python code for unzipping the dataset archives.
+Simply run <i>extract_all.py</i> from the <i>Code</i> directory to unzip the .pkl files for all parts of the dataset.
+The <i>read_dataset.py</i> file contains code for reading different parts of the dataset and generating training and test samples.
+You can run it to obtain some statistics for different parts of the dataset.
+Use it as a starting point for experimentation.
+</br></br>
 Note: This is a work in progress.
 The contents of the dataset are subject to change.

 ## Acknowledgements